 Saint Raymond School’s music program gives students a foundation in music by providing activities that incorporate listening, singing, and playing instruments.
 By studying a variety of musical styles and genres from various cultures and time periods, students have a diverse introduction to music and its history.
 Some of the concepts covered include: composers and their work, reading music notation, eras of music genres, and the development of jazz.
 During their time at SRS, students also will learn how to play certain instruments including the recorder, ukulele, “orff” style xylophone, and world drums.
 The music program also gives students the chance to showcase what they have learned through many different grade level-specific and whole-school concerts and performances, including the Christmas Nativity, operas, and a recorder concert.

-All of our students, grades PreK-8, are able to experience world cultures and language through our Spanish programs.
-Preschool through 4th grade receives Spanish instruction from native-speaking Spanish instructors through the program “Language Adventures”.
+All of our students, grades PreK-8, are able to experience world cultures and language through our Spanish program.
+Preschool through 8th grades receivs Spanish instruction from native-speaking Spanish instructors through the program “Language Adventures”.
 Language Adventures “is dedicated to providing engaging, stimulating and highly effective world language classes.”
-They use games and activities targeted for children to create an engaging learning environment.
+In the younger grades, they use games, flashcards, songs, visual aids, frequent repetition of vocabulary, and activities targeted for children to create an engaging learning environment.
 Through “adventure-immersion”, movement and physical activities, and workbooks, students in grades PreK through 4th grades receive a hands-on curriculum that “enhances motor skills as well as linguistic skills”.

 St. Raymond students in grades Preschool through 8th Grade receive technology education that prepares them for 21st century learning.
 Beginning in Preschool, our students visit the “Little Saints Lab” to learn how to use and care for iPads and/or computers.
 They learn basic usage skills while learning technological vocabulary and symbols that they will carry on with them to the older grades.
 Keyboarding skills are incorporated throughout the curriculum beginning in Kindergarten.
 In the older grades, students work on word processing, coding, database, spreadsheet, drawing skills, and multimedia presentations, as well as proper care and use of hardware and software.
 Many projects are cross-curricular to enhance the learning experience.
 Saint Raymond School is also a certified Digital Citizenship school, teaching students from Kindergarten through 8th grade how to be responsible and safe digital citizens.
 Through this program, students learn how to interact with others online in appropriate ways, to create safe web presences, to discern between private and personal information, to navigate the internet safely, and to recognize fair use of others’ creative content.